ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 | `-v, --version`  | Print the version information of the Health tool.                                                                                                                                                                                                                                                                                                                               | optional           |
 | `-h, --help`     | Print the usage details of the Health tool.                                                                                                                                                                                                                                                                                                                                     | optional           |

-## Example
+## Install the tool

-Follow the steps below to try out an example of using the Health tool.

-1. Pull the Health tool from Ballerina Central.
+Pull the Health tool from Ballerina Central.

     ```
     $ bal tool pull health